logux/docs/1-architecture/1-core.md

 * **Actions are immutable.** But you can change meta (except `meta.id`, `meta.added` and `meta.time`).
 * Logux synchronizes actions, but **only few meta keys will be synchronized**.
 Each Logux implementation decides what meta keys it will synchronize.

 You can use any method to connect Logux nodes.
-Logux use **Web Socket** only as default way.
+Logux uses **WebSocket** only as default way.
+You can replace connection class to own implementation.

 During the synchronization Logux **guarantee**: